History & Heritage

 In 2014, the award was renamed after former England player Steve Prescott, after a petition with over 12,000 signatures was sent to the Rugby Football League, calling for the award to be renamed in Prescott's honour.

-The voting has recently changed to a system similar to the Australian Dally M Medal, with points being awarded to the best performing players after each game (three points for the man of the match, two points for the runner-up, and one point for the third best player).
+The voting has recently changed to a system similar to the Australian Dally M Medal, with a panel of former players awarding points to the best performing players in each game (three points for the best player, two points for the runner-up, and one point for the third best player).

 MAN OF STEEL WINNERS